jacobzhaoziyuan/jacobzhaoziyuan.github.io/_pages/includes/activities.md

 -  **Journal Reviewer:**\
 Neurocomputing\
 Pattern Recognition\
+IEEE Journal of Biomedical and Health Informatics (J-BHI)\
 Computer Methods and Programs in Biomedicine (CMPB)\
 Journal of Parallel and Distributed Computing (JPDC)